masamitsu-murase/single_binary_stackless_python/Doc/library/stackless/pickling.rst

 new tasklet from it that resumes where the last left off.

 What makes this
-particularly impressive is the fact that the Python :mod:`pickle` structure is platform independent.
+particularly impressive is the fact that the |PY| :mod:`pickle` structure is platform independent.
 Code can for instance initially be run on a x86 Windows machine, then interrupted, pickled and sent over the network to be resumed on an ARM Linux machine.